 “Our society has moved away from the traditional three square meals with more consumers embracing a new wave of grazing also known as snacking throughout the day,” explains Nikki Nies, an online dietitian coach with EduPlated, a website that matches subscribers to a dietitian to help them meet their health goals.
 “This type of food intake has elevated and multiplied the number of snack options.
 Yet, like all foods, not all snacks are created equally.”

 She suggests that snack fans opt for a combination of macronutrient groups, such as marrying carbohydrate and fat or carbohydrate and protein.
 This helps stabilize blood sugar levels with the fat, slowing the assimilation of carbs into the blood stream.
 “While you may want to reach for cookies, chips or ice cream, these snacks can spike blood sugar levels and, in turn, cause disrupted sleep and disruptions to hormone levels,” she explains.
 “Additionally, be mindful that caffeine-rich foods, such as chocolate may be a better option earlier in the day.”

 Nies bedtime snack suggestions

 - 1/2 cup of berries or 1/4 cup of dried fruit and 1/4 cup serving nuts

 - 3 cups popped popcorn and 1 tablespoon nut butter

 - 1 cracker and 1.5 oz cottage cheese

-- 2 tablespoons of? dressing, pesto, hummus or other dip with high fiber raw vegetables (e.g. carrots, celery and/or? radishes)
+- 2 tablespoons of dressing, pesto, hummus or another dip with high fiber raw vegetables (e.g. carrots, celery and/or radishes)

 - 1/2 sweet potato with 1-2 tablespoons of butter and cinnamon